john30/ebusd/docs/enhanced_proto.md

 ## Transfer speed

-In order to compensate potential overhead of transfer encoding, the transfer speed is set to 9600 Baud or 115200 Baud with 8 bits, no parity, and 1 stop bit.
+In order to compensate potential overhead of transfer encoding, the transfer speed is set to 115200 Baud (or 9600 Baud) with 8 bits, no parity, and 1 stop bit.